- Provisioning Active Directory (UMROOT) Accounts

 - Students who drop out before completing their first term lose eligibility for UMROOT accounts.
 They begin the de-provisioning process when they no longer have a student affiliation.
 They get 30 days notice before losing access to services that use their UMROOT account.
 Students who become alumni keep their accounts.

-- Sponsored people lose their Active Directory account when their sponsorship expires.
+- Sponsored people lose their UMROOT account when their sponsorship expires.
 The person who sets up their sponsorship can request that the sponsored person and others receive notice when the sponsorship nears expiry.
 Otherwise, no notice is sent.

-People with any one of these affiliations are eligible to have UMROOT Active Directory accounts: faculty, staff, retirees, students, alumni, and sponsored people.
+People with any one of these affiliations are eligible to have UMROOT accounts: faculty, staff, retirees, students, alumni, and sponsored people.

 What Happens When?